joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 in my career.
 I had implemented ResNet-50 for the ImageNet task, and it was known that with a certain set of hyperparameters, the model should obtain an accuracy of just over 75%.
 Yet I consistently saw that I was getting just over 74%, about 1% less than I should.
-I spent about a week debugging this on my own, but made little progress because the model took about 8 hours to train even on a TPU.
+I spent about a week debugging this on and off on my own, but made little progress because the model took about 8 hours to train even on a TPU.

 Ultimately I ended up spending a few days with Jaehoon and Chris where we went layer by layer and compared the network output with a reference implementation.